How to do the leg press machine with step by step how to instructions, also what are the muscles worked and the benefits of performing this exercise?

 Use caution and never lift more weight than you can comfortably handle.
 Warm up with a lighter weight first and always use good technique.

-Leg press machines Press machines can range from horizontal pin machines to angled machines that require weighted plates, there is even a vertical leg press machine.
+Leg Press Machine Variations: Press machines can range from horizontal pin machines to angled machines that require weighted plates.
+There is even a vertical leg press machine.

 - Sit with your back flat on the back rest, don’t curl your back and keep your head back in order to keep your spine straight.